MecyDev/CyrilMechain_13_03-01-2022/README.md

 # Projet Open Class Rooms #13 - ARGENTBANK

 This is project 13 of the Open Class Rooms Front-End course.
-The goal of this project is to refactor an [old JQuery site](https://github.com/OpenClassrooms-Student-Center/P12_Front-end) into a modern React app.

 ## Technologies